 Zero crossing/phase preserving switching will reduce wide band spectral spreading but does little for close-in and inter-pixel splatter.
-Envelope shaping must be employed but is only fully effective when a linear transmitter is used and a raise cosine envelope (hanning window) is applied to the keyed tone.
-This will eliminate the splatter and produces a near perfect display of C/MT Hell characters on the waterfall.
-Spectral purity has a high price – a reduction in average TX power and therefor the detection threshold by 6dB !
+Envelope shaping must be employed but is only effective when a linear transmitter is used and a raise cosine envelope (hanning window) is applied to the keyed tone.
+This will eliminate the splatter and produce a near perfect display of C/MT Hell characters on the waterfall.
+Spectral purity has a high price – a further reduction in average TX power and therefor the detection threshold by 6dB !

 PP/MT Hell – an new hybrid

 Having identified both the strengths and weaknesses of S/MT & C/MT Hellschreiber above, I sought a solution to satisfy the mutually exclusive ideals of good weak signal performance AND good display quality at higher signal levels, ie. a wide dynamic range.

 I believe I have achieved this in creating PolyPhase Multi-tone Hellschreiber ( PP/MT Hell), a hybrid of C/MT and S/MT Hell.

 C/MT Hell with a raised cosine tone envelope shaping has excellent quality/purity, but, poor weak signal performance due to the high peak to average ratio of the transmitted signal.
 So the challenge was in finding a way to improving the Peak to average ratio of a windowed C/MT Hell signal.